US probes Mercedes vans for possible unwanted acceleration | Technology

 US probes Mercedes vans for possible unwanted acceleration

-A message was left Friday seeking comment from Mercedes.
+Mercedes said Friday that it is communicating with NHTSA and will "continue to fully cooperate with the agency."
 NHTSA says it will investigate how often the problem happens and the safety consequences.
 The probe could lead to a recall.